 Later in the afternoon, the Gay Easter Parade was scheduled.
 We walked over to that parade route, bought a couple of cocktails and found a perch to watch the parade.
 Here are a few photos of that:

-That night we went to Frenchman Street and wandered from club to club: blues, jazz, R&B filled the air.
+That night we went to Frenchman Street and wandered from club to club: blues, jazz, and R&B filled the air.
 Some of the best music came not from the clubs, but from street musicians in doorways along the avenue.

 After they left, we strolled back to the Quarter for the must-stop at Café du Monde, not at all crowded during the week, for the de rigeur beignets and café au lait.